freshworks/crayons/src/components/tabs/readme.md

 # Tabs (fw-tabs)

-fw-tabs displays a series of tabs on the UI and enables tab-style navigation.
+fw-tabs displays a series of tabs on the user interface and enables tab-style navigation.
 The component doesn’t have any attributes that impart styling; it merely functions as a container for the tabs.

 ## Usage